Install in dev mode

 • Subclass: prompts for a class name (default <Original>2), creates <class_files_dir>/<snake_case>.py containing class <Name>(<Original>): pass, and adds an instance of <Name> to the parent.

 • Detached Copy: prompts for a class name.
-Creates a new file containing class <Name>(<OriginalBase>): <body> — the body is copied verbatim from the original class file, but with the original base class (not subclassing the original).
+Creates a new file containing class <Name>(<OriginalBase>): <body> – the body is copied verbatim from the original class file, but rebased on the original’s base class (not subclassing the original).
+For built-in originals with no class file to copy from, this degenerates to a pass body (the same shape as Subclass).

-The keyboard shortcut Ctrl+D keeps the quick “New Instance” behaviour without the dialog.
+The keyboard shortcut Ctrl+D (and the plain Duplicate menu entry) keeps the quick “New Instance” behaviour without the dialog.

 Rename Class (project-wide)

-Select a user-class instance and right-click → Rename Class… — the dialog prompts for the new name and offers an “Also rename file to match” checkbox.
-On submit, every file in the project is rewritten in one atomic step:
+Select a user-class instance and right-click -> Rename Class… – the dialog prompts for the new name and offers an “Also rename file to match” checkbox.
+On submit, every file in the project is rewritten in one atomic two-phase step (compute all new sources in memory, then write; rollback on any write failure):

 • The class definition.